 - A check flight is only necessary after major repairs. - During the check flight it must be determined whether the flight characteristics of the paraglider being tested have changed compared to a brand-new glider. - The examiner must be capable of comparing the construction regulations with the flight behaviour of the paraglider to be tested and of determining any changes in the characteristics of the paraglider.
-This includes above all that the paraglider and its characteristics / flight behaviour are known to the examiner. - The type certification standards applied at the time of approval of the type must be known. - A check flight must include at least the following points: take-off behaviour, tendency to deep stall (return from B-stall), tendency to negative curves, steering range lengths, side collapse >50%. - If the paraglider does not behave correctly in any way, it must not be flown with this glider and must be inspected by the manufacturer.
+This includes above all that the paraglider and its characteristics / flight behaviour are known to the examiner. - The type certification standards applied at the time of approval of the type must be known. - A check flight must include at least the following points: take-off behaviour, tendency to deep stall (return from B-stall), tendency to negative curves, steering range lengths, side collapse >50%. - If the checked glider does not behave correctly in any way, it must no longer be flown and must be returned to the manufacturer for inspection.
 Under no circumstances should you attempt to rectify the fault yourself.